Understanding Open Interest in Futures and Options Markets

-Explaining Open Interest in the Futures & Options Markets
+Explaining Open Interest

-What can open interest indicate?
+What does open interest show?

-□ Indicates market liquidity
+□ Shows the level of market liquidity

 □ Recognizes markets that are about to enter strong trends